 Cercis, commonly known as Redbud trees or Judas trees, display clusters of brightly coloured, pea-like small flowers on bare branches in spring.
 Ornate heart shaped foliage turns fantastic colours in autumn and decorative seed pods later in the year add further interest to these feature packed trees and shrubs.

 Choose from a range of Cercis varieties that have different sizes, habits, forms and features, ensuring there is a variety to suit any space.
 They are all relatively small, with Cercis canadensis 'Lavender Twist' and Cercis canadensis 'Ruby Falls' being our smallest offerings and growing to just 2 metres in height after 20 years.

-Their best features include the clusters of small, pea-like Redbud flowers adorn bare branches and, on some varieties, such as Cercis siliquastrum, they can even grow directly on the trunk.
-Cercis flowers are available in shades of pink, purple and white and are popular with bees for the large amount of nectar available.
-The flowers are followed by colourful heart-shaped leaves that come in blue-green or vibrant lime colours.
+The clusters of small, pea-like Redbud flowers adorn bare branches and, on some varieties, such as Cercis siliquastrum, they can even grow directly on the trunk.
+Cercis flowers are available in shades of pink, purple and white.
+They are popular with bees for the large amount of nectar available.
+Another fine feature of Cercis trees are the colourful heart-shaped leaves that come in blue-green or vibrant lime colours.
 Long, dark coloured seed pods hang from the foliage as it bursts with warm, autumn colours later in the year.

 Cercis is part of the Caesalpiniaceae family and is made up of 7 different varieties.
 The name Cercis comes from the Greek kerkis meaning ‘shuttle’, which refers to the shape of the flat seedpods that decorate the branches in autumn and resemble a weaver’s shuttle tool.